-- (i) Established in 1976, the Bureau of Parliamentary Studies and Training (BPST) is designed to provide institutionalized opportunities for systematic study and training in various disciplines of parliamentary institutions, processes and procedures.
-With a view to ensuring smooth, efficient and prompt services to the Legislative Bodies, both at the Centre and in the States, the Bureau seeks to involve in its Orientation and Training Programmes all those responsible for the running of the democratic system - legislators, policy-makers, administrators and various other functionaries at different levels. - The programme of activities of the Bureau include Seminars for (ii) Members of Parliament and State Legislatures on various subjects of Parliamentary interest; Orientation Programmes for New Members of Parliament and State Legislatures; Computer Awareness Programmes for Members of Parliament to assist them in discharging effectively their duties; Lecture Series for Members of Parliament; Appreciation Courses for Probationers of various All India and Central Services; Training and Refresher Courses for officers of the Secretariats of Lok Sabha, Rajya Sabha and State Legislatures; Programmes for Foreign Parliamentarians and Parliamentary Officials; and Appreciation Courses for Senior and Middle Level Officers of the Government of India, including Officers of Defence Services and State Legislatures.
-Since 1985, the Bureau has been organising annually a Parliamentary Internship Programme and an International Programme in Legislative Drafting for Foreign Parliamentary Officials.
-The Bureau also looks after the training, exchange of visits and deputation abroad of legislative officials from India and of foreign legislative personnel in India.
-Besides, the BPST has been entrusted with the task of conducting the
+- (i) Established in 1976 as the Bureau of Parliamentary Studies and Training (BPST), the Parliamentary Research and Training Institute for Democracies (PRIDE) is designed to provide institutionalized opportunities for systematic study and training in various disciplines of parliamentary institutions, processes and procedures.
+With a view to ensuring smooth, efficient and prompt services to the Legislative Bodies, both at the Centre and in the States, the PRIDE seeks to involve in its Orientation and Training Programmes all those responsible for the running of the democratic system - legislators, policy-makers, administrators and various other functionaries at different levels. - (ii) The programme of activities of the PRIDE include Seminars/ workshops for Members of Parliament and State Legislatures on various subjects of Parliamentary interest; Orientation Programmes for Newly elected Members of Parliament and State Legislatures; Outreach and Familiarization Programme for the Panchayati Raj Institutions Institutions / Autonomous District Councils; Computer Awareness Programmes for Members of Parliament and Training programme for Personal Staff of Members of Lok Sabha to assist them in discharging effectively their duties; Lecture Series and Interactive Session with the Padma Awardees for the benefit of Hon'ble Members of Parliament; Appreciation Courses for Probationers of various All India and Central Services, Banks and Public Sectors: Training and Refresher Courses for officers of the Secretariats of Lok Sabha, Rajya Sabha and State Legislatures; Customised Training Programmes, Attachment and Study Visits/ tours for Foreign Parliamentarians and Parliamentary Officials; and Appreciation Courses for Senior and Middle Level Officers of the Government of India, including Officers of Defence Services and

-Lok Sabha Internship Programme which was launched in January 2008.
-The objective of the one-year-long Programme is to provide an opportunity to young men and women with outstanding academic and extracurricular achievements to acquaint themselves with the working of parliamentary democracy and democratic institutions in general and specifically about the Indian parliamentary system.
+State Legislatures; Training Programmes for Media Personnel accredited to the Press Galleries of Parliament and State Legislatures; Study Visits for Government officers, academics, scholars, students and others.
+Since 1985, the PRIDE has been organising annually a Parliamentary Internship Programme and an International Programme in Legislative Drafting for Foreign Parliamentary Officials.
+The PRIDE also looks after the training. exchange of visits and deputation abroad of legislative officials from India and of foreign legislative personnel in India.
+Besides, the PRIDE has been entrusted with the task of conducting the Lok Sabha Internship Programme which was launched in January 2008.
+The objective of the Internship Programme is to provide an opportunity to young men and women with outstanding academic and extracurricular achievements to acquaint themselves with the working of parliamentary democracy and democratic institutions in general and specifically about the Indian parliamentary system.
 The Programme aims at imparting the requisite skills and knowledge to enable five selected Interns to develop a proper perspective about the role of the Parliament in our political system.
+PRIDE also organizes National Youth Parliament Festival, Celebration of International Women's Day and National Panchayati Raj Day.

-- (iii) The Bureau functions under the overall control and supervision of the Secretary-General, Lok Sabha. - (iv) The Bureau has its office in Parliament Library Building.
+- (iii) The PRIDE functions under the overall control and supervision of the Secretary-General, Lok Sabha. - (iv) The PRIDE has its office in Parliament Library Building.

-6.2 TRAINING UNIT, RAJYA SABHA SECRETARIAT
+6.2 TRAINING CELL, RAJYA SABHA SECRETARIAT